-We will meet you at the hotel, drive to the canyon, and then along dirt roads in the park until we reach the South Bass Trailhead.
+You will meet your guide at the hotel, drive to the canyon, and then along dirt roads in the park until reaching the South Bass Trailhead.
 The drive is 6 hours from Phoenix and about 3.5 hours from Flagstaff.
-Once at the trailhead, we set up camp for the night and explore the remains of William Wallace Bass's 100-year-old camp on the rim.
-If time allows, we head over to Ruby Point in the afternoon to soak in the view from one of the most scenic points on the rim.
+Once at the trailhead, set up camp for the night and explore the remains of William Wallace Bass's 100-year-old camp on the rim.
+If time allows, head over to Ruby Point in the afternoon to soak in the view from one of the most scenic points on the rim.

-Today we start our descent down the South Bass Trail.
+Today, start your descent down the South Bass Trail.
 This trail is steep in sections but absolutely flat for about 1.5 miles (2.4 km) along the Esplanade, which is a high plateau in the canyon.
 The hike to the Colorado River is 8 miles (12.9 km) with a drop in elevation of 4,440 ft (1,353m).
-On this night we will camp on the south-side beach of the Colorado River along Bass Rapids.
+On this night you will camp on the south-side beach of the Colorado River along Bass Rapids.

-Today we start our hike out of the canyon along the South Bass Trail to our next camp at the Esplanade.
+Today you will start your hike out of the canyon along the South Bass Trail to thr next camp at the Esplanade.
 The distance from the river to camp is about 5 miles (8km) with a 3,150 ft.
 (960m) elevation gain.
 Total hiking time is about 4 to 5 hours.
-Once on the Esplanade, we take a cross country, off trail hike on the plateau out toward Spencer Terrace for some incredible views of the inner canyon.
-This is one of the few places you can hike off trail with relative ease.
+Once on the Esplanade, take a cross country, off trail hike on the plateau out toward Spencer Terrace for some incredible views of the inner canyon.
+This is one of the few places you can hike off trail with relative eas

 Share your experience!
 Review this trip